lee-jian-hui/tts-system/WRITEUP.md

 - **Persistent storage and scaling**
   Move session storage out of memory into a persistent store (e.g., Redis or a database), which would enable horizontal scaling and better observability of session history.
+  Today, parameters like `SESSION_QUEUE_MAXSIZE` and `SESSION_QUEUE_WORKER_COUNT` are tuned manually based on expected load; in a more mature deployment they would be informed by real production metrics and operational SLOs.

 - **Richer transcoding and TTS infrastructure**
   Consider long-lived ffmpeg pipelines, a separate transcoding service, or GPU-accelerated providers for higher throughput and lower latency, especially for large or concurrent workloads.